Our Rates and Fees

 Rates and Billing

 Once we begin our representation, we bill our time hourly and our rates vary among our personnel.
-Lawyer’s rates range from $385 to $600 per hour.
-Paralegals and support staff are billed at lower rates ranging from $85 to $185 per hour depending on their experience level.

 Throughout every case, we seek to minimize costs.
 Our approach is to avoid costly litigation through settlement whenever possible.
 However, when we are unable to negotiate a favorable outcome to your divorce, we will have to litigate your case.
 If we do, our aggressive representation on your behalf will ensure that you will get what you pay for.